jgOhYeah/TunePlayer/extras/MusescorePlugin.md

 ![Musescore plugin manager screenshot](MusescorePluginManager.png)

 ## Running the plugin
 Open the score you want to conver.
 For best results, the score should have only a single instruement and only one note at a time (no chords).
+See [here](songs) for examples of suitable files.

 Navigate to *Plugins > Generate TunePlayer Code* and click it.
 This should bring up a window as shown below.
 ![Screenshot of the plugin window](MusescorePluginScreenshot.png)